rediacc/docs/docs/rest-api/security-model.md

    - The system retrieves the encrypted company passphrase from the user record.
    - The system decrypts the company passphrase using the provided password hash.
    - If the decryption succeeds, the user is authenticated.
+   - If 2FA is enabled for the user, a valid TOTP code must also be provided.

 3. **Session Management**:
    - Upon successful authentication, a unique request credential (GUID) is generated.
    - The credential is used to encrypt the company passphrase, and the result is stored in a request record.
    - The request credential is returned to the client for use in subsequent API calls.
    - Each API call refreshes the request credential, implementing a sliding session expiration.

+## Two-Factor Authentication

+The system implements Time-based One-Time Password (TOTP) two-factor authentication:

+1. **Secret Generation**:
+   - Each user can have a unique TOTP secret key.
+   - Keys are generated using a cryptographically secure random generator.
+   - Keys are Base32-encoded for easy input into authenticator apps.

+2. **Secret Storage**:
+   - TOTP secrets are stored encrypted in the user's vault.
+   - Secrets are never exposed in plaintext form through API responses.

+3. **Code Validation**:
+   - TOTP codes are 6-digit numbers valid for 30 seconds.
+   - The system allows a ±1 step window to account for clock skew.
+   - The validation uses HMAC-SHA1 as specified by RFC 6238.

+4. **Implementation**:
+   - 2FA is implemented directly in the database using T-SQL.
+   - The implementation includes Base32 encoding/decoding and HMAC-SHA1 functionality.

 ## Authorization Model